rapgodnpm/react-resize-hook/README.md

 ## How to

-To watch for resizes on an element use:
+To watch for resizes on an a ref which contains an HTML element use:

 ```javascript
 ...